NASA Logo, National Aeronautics and Space Administration

 Water (H2O)

-Water (H2O) versus pressure at the equator from the NASA JPL Microwave Limb Sounder (MLS) on the NASA Aura satellite.
-Each day's MLS water is read, and all profiles within 2.5 degrees of the equator are averaged together to produce the daily water (H2O) profiles.
+Water versus pressure at the equator from the NASA JPL Microwave Limb Sounder (MLS) on the NASA Aura satellite.
+Each day's MLS water is read, and all profiles within 2.5 degrees of the equator are averaged together to produce the daily water profiles.
 The annual cycle is subtracted from the profiles, and missed profiles are added by temporal linear interpolation.
-The trend over the 2004-2021 period is subtracted from the data at each altitude (or latitude) - the 2022 data is excluded from this detrending because of the Hunga-Tonga eruption.
-A Gaussian smoothing is applied (1/2 amplitude = 10 days) to remove higher frequency structure.
-The easterly (E) and westerly points are as shown in the Singapore zonal winds, and are derived (see text with EOF figure) from the EOF-1 and EOF-2 phase diagram above.
-Units are parts per million (ppmv).
+A Gaussian smoothing is applied (half-amplitude = 20 days) to remove higher frequency structure.
+The easterly (E) and westerly (W) points are as shown in the Singapore zonal winds, and are derived (see text with EOF figure) from the EOF-1 and EOF-2 phase diagram above.
+Units are parts per million (ppm).

 QBO movie